junxit/us-congress-bills-110/bill.md

     >       - **(i)** *In general* Any exemption granted to an insurer by the Secretary under this paragraph shall have a duration of not longer than 2 years.
     >       - **(ii)** *Extension* Notwithstanding clause (i), the Secretary may, upon application by an insurer granted an exemption under this paragraph, extend such exemption for additional periods of not longer than 2 years.
     > - **(b)** *Conditions for Federal Payments* No payment may be made by the Secretary under this section with respect to an insured loss that is covered by an insurer, unless—
+    >   - **(1)** there is enacted a joint resolution for payment of Federal compensation with respect to the act of terrorism that resulted in the insured loss;
-    >   - **(1)** the person that suffers the insured loss, or a person acting on behalf of that person, files a claim with the insurer;
+    >   - **(2)** the person that suffers the insured loss, or a person acting on behalf of that person, files a claim with the insurer;
-    >   - **(2)** the insurer provides clear and conspicuous disclosure to the policyholder of the premium charged for insured losses covered by the Program (including the additional premium, if any, charged for the coverage for insured losses resulting from acts of NBCR terrorism as made available pursuant to subsection (c)(1)(B)) and the Federal share of compensation for insured losses under the Program—
+    >   - **(3)** the insurer provides clear and conspicuous disclosure to the policyholder of the premium charged for insured losses covered by the Program (including the additional premium, if any, charged for the coverage for insured losses resulting from acts of NBCR terrorism as made available pursuant to subsection (c)(1)(B)) and the Federal share of compensation for insured losses under the Program—
     >     - **(A)** in the case of any policy that is issued before the date of enactment of this Act, not later than 90 days after that date of enactment;
     >     - **(B)** in the case of any policy that is issued within 90 days of the date of enactment of this Act, at the time of offer, purchase, and renewal of the policy; and
     >     - **(C)** in the case of any policy that is issued more than 90 days after the date of enactment of this Act, on a separate line item in the policy, at the time of offer, purchase, and renewal of the policy;
-    >   - **(3)** the insurer processes the claim for the insured loss in accordance with appropriate business practices, and any reasonable procedures that the Secretary may prescribe; and
+    >   - **(4)** the insurer processes the claim for the insured loss in accordance with appropriate business practices, and any reasonable procedures that the Secretary may prescribe; and
-    >   - **(4)** the insurer submits to the Secretary, in accordance with such reasonable procedures as the Secretary may establish—
+    >   - **(5)** the insurer submits to the Secretary, in accordance with such reasonable procedures as the Secretary may establish—
     >     - **(A)** a claim for payment of the Federal share of compensation for insured losses under the Program;
     >     - **(B)** written certification—
     >       - **(i)** of the underlying claim; and